BjoernBoss/arger/README.md

 arger::PartOf(std::initializer_list<arger::Ref> refs);

 /* configure the group/config to group the listed flags and options by used sub-groups
-*		(i.e. list optional flags under the corresponding userss)
+*		(i.e. list optional flags under the corresponding users)
 *	Note: defaults to false for reduced mode and to true for normal mode
 *	Note: is inherited by child groups, if they do not overwrite it themselves */ arger::GroupOptions(bool normal);